 As Founder and Director of the Blackfoot Art Center, Sandra loves sharing her passion for the visual arts, and invites you, your family, and your friends to come on in and join us for an art class, private lessons, or a painting party!

 Bailey Dann comes from a family of artists.
 Her first memories of creating art begin when she designed and "published" her own picture book in kindergarten.
 Since then, she has become a master of the scribble, spilling paint on her clothes, and using right-handed scissors despite being a lefty.
-She is currently attending Grinnell College in Grinnell, Iowa where she studies anthropology, 5-12th grade education, and studio art.
+She recently graduated from Grinnell College in Grinnell, Iowa where she studied anthropology, 5-12th grade education, and studio art.

 Bailey has a deep connection with art and believes that everyone has a deep connection too; it's just a matter of letting go of the notion that only "artists" do art, and finding a medium that excites them.
 Because all human beings are artists of their own lives, and they deserve to be able to tell their story in a way that makes sense to them.
 You can find Bailey volunteering at the Blackfoot Art Center on weekdays during the summer months.